 After Orientation, there are many clubs or ministries that you may choose to join which have a cross-cultural flavor.
-During the school year the Office of Christian Outreach oversees specific ministries such as World Christian Fellowship and the Christian Service Council where you can engage in weekly ministries such as outreach to refugees or friendship evangelism with Muslims and Hindus.
+During the school year the Office of Ministry and Evangelism oversees specific ministries where you can engage in weekly ministries such as outreach to refugees or friendship evangelism with Muslims and Hindus.
 Clubs on campus that focus on the rich diversity found in the body of Christ include Gospel Choir, Unidad Cristiana, and Koinonia.

 Wheaton’s chapter of Mu Kappa provides fellowship for MKs and TCKs, creating space for them to find connection with peers who have enjoyed similar cross-cultural experiences.
 Our caring residence life staff, supportive faculty, and the Mu Kappa advisor are always available for encouragement and mentoring.

 Spring Break and Study Abroad

 During spring break, ministries send students all around the world on BreakAway.
 In the summer, students engage in Student Ministry Partners, Global Urban Perspectives, and Youth Hostel Ministry.
 In addition, there are student-led global initiatives that focus on opportunities in particular regions, such as Honduras Project.

 Need-based Financial Aid